Saleem Raza (singer)

 Noel Dias (4 March 1932 – 25 November 1983), better known as Saleem Raza (سلِیم رضا), was a Pakistani playback singer.
-He started his singing career from Lahore, Pakistan and quickly gained popularity.
+He converted to Islam and started his singing career from Lahore, Pakistan, quickly gaining popularity.
 Raza was a classically- trained singer and was more famous for singing sad songs.
 Raza's career suffered due to the rise of singer Ahmed Rushdi in the late 1950s.
 He left playback singing in 1966 as he lost his popularity with the film composers and moved to Canada where he died in 1983.

 Career

-Saleem Raza was born Noel Dias in a Christian family.
-After the independence of Pakistan in 1947, he migrated to Pakistan and settled in Lahore.
+Saleem Raza was born Noel Dias in a Christian family in Amritsar.
+After the partition of India in 1947, he migrated to Pakistan and settled in Lahore.
 He first sang for Lahore Radio Station.
 Raza also made friends with an artist of the time, Mohni Hameed.
 Raza and Hameed were often seen attending events together.

 Additionally, Raza learned music from the music composers of the day including Master Sadiq Ali, and Ustaad Aashiq Husain.
 He was introduced to the Pakistani film industry by veteran film music director Ghulam Ahmed Chishti.
 Raza's first lucky break came in director Syed Ata Ullah Hashmi's 1955 film Naukar.
 He lent his voice to the 'sad' musical composition, Taqdeer kay malik deikh zara kya zulm hai (Duet, Saleem Raza – Kausar Perveen).
 He also sang as a playback singer in film producer Anwar Kamal Pasha's Qatil in 1955.
 Although his big breakthrough came with the song Yaaro mujhe muaaf rakho, main nashey mein hoon, in Saifuddin Saif's film Saat Lakh (1957).
 He went on to sing many other songs in films like Aas Paas (1957), Do Rastey, Hamsafar (1960), Seema (1963 film) and many more.
 His last film was Payal Ki Jhankar (1966).